Denmark men's national handball team: 2014 European Championship

 As vice world champions, defending European Champions and the advantage of home court, Denmark were among the favorites to win the tournament.
 They won all of the matches in the preliminary round as well as the main round easily advancing to the semi-finals.
 Denmark met Croatia in the semi-final.
 They beat Croatia, 29–27, but lost to the France national team in the finals, losing 41–32.
 This was the second time in a row, that Denmark lost a Championship, losing to Spain at the 2013 World Championship.

+2016 Olympics

+Denmark won their first ever Olympic gold at the 2016 Olympics.
+Denmark finished 3rd in group A behind Croatia and France.
+Denmark would then go on to beat Slovenia and Poland on the road to the final, where they met France again.
+Despite losing their first encounter, Denmark won the final 33–30 with Mikkel Hansen being the top scorer with 8 goals.

+Denmark had three players in the all-star team: Niklas Landin, Lasse Svan and Mikkel Hansen.
+Mikkel Hansen also won the MVP Award.

+During the Olympics, former coach Ulrik Wilbek made two attempts to gain the consent of the Danish players to fire Guðmundur, once during the tournament and then the day after Denmark won the gold.
+He announced in November 2016 that he would not renew his contract, which was set to expire on 1 July 2017.
+After his departure from the Denmark team, Guðmundur criticized his predecessor Wilbek's, who was then the head of the Danish Handball Federation, for repeated attempts to undercut his management of the team during the Olympics.

+After the controversy, Wilbek resigned from DHF.

+2017 World Championship and Nikolaj Jacobsen takes over

+Gudmundsson's last tournament was the 2017 World Men's Handball Championship, where Denmark finished 10th after winning their group with Sweden, Egypt, Qatar, Argentina and Bahrain, but then they lost the first play-off match 25–27 to Hungary.

+After the tournament Nikolaj Jacobsen was appointed as head coach, which would mark the start of Denmarks ascend to become the best team in the world.

 2019 World Championship

 Denmark along with Germany co-hosted the 2019 World Championship and played in Group C with Norway, Tunisia, Chile, Austria and Saudi Arabia.
 Started with a victory over Chile and remained undefeated.
 Then played in Group II in the main round the first match with a win over Hungary, also undefeated, played in the semi-finals.
 A win over six-time world champions France put them in the final.
 Denmark won world championship title with a 31–22 victory over Norway in the final.